JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-export.md

-3. If you have more than one module with shared code that you'd like to export (for example, a shared logic module and a shared UI module), [combine them under a single new module](#exporting-multiple-modules-as-an-xcframework) and distribute this umbrella module instead.
+3. If you have more than one module with shared code that you'd like to export (for example, a shared logic module and a shared UI module), [combine them into a single new module](#exporting-multiple-modules-as-an-xcframework) and distribute this umbrella module instead.

 ### Prepare the XCFramework and the Swift package manifest